Symptoms & Signs of OCD

 Obsessive Symptoms of OCD

-- Becoming Contaminated.
-Contamination themes may center on exposure to things like germs, blood or other bodily fluids.
-They can also include exposure to chemicals used in the home, airborne pollutants or anything that can leave a dirty residue.
+- Becoming Contaminated: One of the most common symptoms is a constant worry about being contaminated.
+You may fear things like germs, blood or other body fluids.
+Contamination themes can also center on exposure to chemicals in the home, pollutants in the air or anything else that is dirty or leaves a residue.

-- Urge for Perfection.
-This can manifest as an obsession with maintaining order.
-It can also include dread of losing important items or forgetting important details.
+- Urge for Perfection: The urge for perfection often involves an obsession with maintaining order and symmetry.
+This OCD obsession may also feature a dread of losing important items or forgetting details.

 - Obsessions with numbers

-- Obsessions with colors that bring good or bad luck
+- Obsessions with certain colors either being lucky or unlucky

-- Obsessions with diseases not caused by some form of contamination
+- Obsession with diseases not related to contamination

 Compulsive Symptoms of OCD

-Promises Treatment Center can help you or your loved one through treatment of OCD.
-Contact our recovery advisors today at 888-478-1456.
+Promises Treatment Center can help you or your loved one through the treatment of OCD.
+Contact our recovery advisors today at 844-876-5568.